This post may contain affiliate links. Please see my disclosure policy for details.

 The Colaba District or ‘Old Mumbai’ has a wealth of history and many restaurants that have been running here for years.

-From the Sultanate, Portuguese settlers and the British Raj.
+From the Sultanate, Portuguese settlers, and the British Raj.
 Bombay, as Mumbai was previously known, has had a turbulent past.

 So, you’re probably wondering why this particular café is so famously known by locals and travellers alike.

 Well, firstly, Leopold Cafe is famous for being one of the original Irani cafés in the city.
-Iranis being the term used for Zoroastrians in Mumbai who settled here in the 19th century.
+Iranis is the term used for Zoroastrians in Mumbai who settled here in the 19th century.
 These Irani Cafés are now becoming a rarity.